ying-tang/help-documentation/_gettingstarted/Box-Panel.md

 ## Logging In

+Box Panel's Keystone v3 identity authentication feature enables both **Primary (Administrator)** and **Secondary (Technical)** contacts to log in.

+1. To get started, click the following URL to be directed to the login page: https://boxpanel.bluebox.net.
-1. To get started, log into your Box Panel account the login credentials provided by the Blue Box Administrative Support Team.
-The following URL will direct you to the login page: https://boxpanel.bluebox.net
+2. Log into your Box Panel account with the login credentials provided by the Blue Box Support Team.
+If you are a **Secondary** contact and don't yet have access, you can be added by an **Administrator**.
+See the **Managing Users and Projects** section for more details.
-2. If you do not yet have a Box Panel account, refer to the **Billing** section to set up an account.
+3. If you do not yet have a Box Panel account, refer to the **Billing** section to set up an account.
-3. Box Panel's central authentication feature enables both **Primary** and **Secondary (Technical)** contacts to log in.
-If you are a **Secondary** contact and need login credentials to your organization's Box Panel account, have a team member open a support ticket that includes your contact information.
-4. After logging in, you will be automatically directed to the Box Panel Dashboard UI.
+5. After logging in, you will be automatically directed to the Box Panel Dashboard UI.

 ## Navigating the Box Panel Dashboard